transloadit/uppy/website/src/docs/robodog.md

 [Transloadit][transloadit] is a service that helps you handle file uploads, resize, crop and watermark your images, make GIFs, transcode your videos, extract thumbnails, generate audio waveforms, and so much more.
 In short, [Transloadit][transloadit] is the Swiss Army Knife for your files.

 Robodog is an Uppy-based library that helps you talk to the Transloadit API.
 It includes a modal UI file picker with support for imports from third-party services, integration with HTML forms, and more.
-Because it's based on Uppy, you can add any existing Uppy plugin to add more functionality.
+Because it’s based on Uppy, you can add any existing Uppy plugin to add more functionality.

 ## Install